How Indoor Air Quality Monitoring Transforms Commercial Buildings

 Smart buildings are envisaged to harvest the power of the IoT network to monitor critical environmental indexes, such as IAQ, to transform the way buildings are operated.
 The objective is to deliver a human-centric, healthy and affluent indoor environment that improves occupants’ health, comfort and satisfaction to the highest standard.

-4. What benefits can property owners and facility managers harness from implementing an IAQ monitoring solution?
+4. What benefits can property owners and facility managers harness from implementing an indoor air quality monitoring solution?

-In the holistic building performance evaluation, indoor air quality (IAQ) is often considered as a critical factor among others, including thermal, lighting and acoustic quality.
-Maintaining good indoor air quality (IAQ) can improve occupants’ comfort and satisfaction levels.
-Property owners and facility managers gain benefits from satisfied occupants as a result of enhanced indoor air quality (IAQ) that contributes to holistic indoor environmental quality (IEQ).
-Actively monitoring the IAQ conditions will provide actionable insights for facility managers to prevent IAQ problems at a fraction of the expense and effort that will be required to solve them.
+In the holistic building performance evaluation, indoor air quality is often considered as a critical factor among others, including thermal, lighting and acoustic quality.
+Maintaining good IAQ can improve occupants’ comfort and satisfaction levels.
+Property owners and facility managers gain benefits from satisfied occupants as a result of enhanced indoor air quality that contributes to holistic indoor environmental quality.
+Continous indoor air quality monitoring will provide actionable insights for facility managers to prevent problems at a fraction of the expense and effort that will be required to solve them.

-5. How does an IAQ monitoring architecture look like?
+5. What does an indoor air quality monitoring architecture look like?

 atlasen’s IEQ system is designed to benchmark user satisfaction with associated environmental data.
 Ultimately, our system prompts users, such as facility managers or building owners, with actionable guidelines to tackle problems associated with low satisfaction levels and comfort.
 The underlying data processing workflow involves three major steps: (1) indoor environmental quality data acquisition, (2) user satisfaction benchmarking and end-use survey, (3) indoor environment management guidelines output.
 To assess the occupant satisfaction level, we integrate multiple evaluation metrics, including 1) building regulations and recommended levels for the healthy indoor environment and certifications, 2) outdoor environmental conditions, 3) building facility systems, 4) occupants’ basic information under the circumstance, 5) occupant real-time survey on satisfaction.